 Step 1: Plan, plan and plan some more.

 Sarah and David spent almost an entire year in the pre-launch phase.
-Not because of perfectionism or fear, but because they were busy planning their success to start a jewelry business.
+Not because of perfectionism or fear, but because they were busy planning their success.

 David explains, “It was almost a year of inventorying, photographing, writing descriptions, coming up with keywords, programming data sheets and all kinds of stuff.”